 This course introduces students to the modern aspects of graphic design and digital media.
 It will prepare them for practical courses where they are creating products for a specific brief, such as the Cambridge Technicals Diploma in ICT or Media Studies offered at Lady Manners School Sixth Form.
-It would also provide a base for anyone interested in graphic design courses or the principles of sound editing and music production.
+It would also provide a base for anyone interested in graphic design courses or the principles of sound editing, music production, graphic design courses or media related work.